MarkD833/RCBUS-68xxx/boards/68000_CPU_Board/README.md

 # Software
 I've written a very simple monitor program for the 68000 board whick can be found in the ASM_CODE folder - called MON68K.
 The monitor was initially developed using EASy68K.

+MON68K assumes that an SIO board is present and that one of the DUART chips is at address 0xD00000 (CS0 on the SIO board).
+If this is not the case, then the processor board will generate a bus error and stop in an endless loop.

 ## Interrupts
-As the ROM is fixed at address $00000000, the exception vector table addresses are also fixed.
+As the ROM is fixed at address 0x000000, the exception vector table addresses are also fixed.
 Exception vectors up to and including TRAP #15 each call their own handler stub within the monitor ROM.
 The remaining exception vectors are all directed to a single handler as they are not used within my design - i.e. vectored interrupts are not supported, only autovectored interrupts.

 Each exception handler stub in the ROM (apart from bus error, address error and TRAP #15) looks up the start address of the actual exception handler code in a table of addresses held in RAM (which is initialised by the montor program).
-The table is located at the start of RAM occupying addresses $00100000..$001003FF and is laid out just like a normal exception vector table.
+The table is located at the start of RAM occupying addresses 0x100000..0x1003FF and is laid out just like a normal exception vector table.

 In order to use your own exception handler, you simply over write the RAM exception vector table entry with the address of your own handler.

+A 68010 processor can also be used but the current monitor program doesn't make use of the vector base register at the moment.

 # Jumpers
 + J1: DTACK delay of 1,2,3 or 4 clocks for the RCBus memory (MREQ) and I/O (IORQ) address spaces.